KemPharm Inc. (KMPH)'s Financial Results Comparing With Marker Therapeutics Inc. (NASDAQ:MRKR) | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of KemPharm Inc. are 1 and 1 respectively.
-Its competitor Marker Therapeutics Inc.’s Current Ratio is 22.1 and its Quick Ratio is 22.1.
-Marker Therapeutics Inc. can pay off short and long-term obligations better than KemPharm Inc.
+The current Quick Ratio of KemPharm Inc. is 1 while its Current Ratio is 1.
+Meanwhile, Marker Therapeutics Inc. has a Current Ratio of 22.1 while its Quick Ratio is 22.1.
+Marker Therapeutics Inc. is better positioned to pay off its short-term and long-term debts than KemPharm Inc.

 Analyst Recommendations

-KemPharm Inc. and Marker Therapeutics Inc. Ratings and Recommendations are available on the next table.
+In next table is delivered KemPharm Inc. and Marker Therapeutics Inc.’s ratings and recommendations.

 |Sell Ratings